Interesting Facts About Antibiotics

 A broad spectrum antibiotic is one that can kill many different types of bacteria.
 A narrow spectrum antibiotic is one that kills only a small variety of germs.
 Many people refer to a broader spectrum antibiotic as a stronger antibiotic, but spectrum and strength are NOT exactly the same.
 If an organism is sensitive to narrow spectrum antibiotic like penicillin using a broader spectrum antibiotic will not result in any better cure.
 Antibiotics may have a similar spectrum of activity, but they may vary in potency.

 Antibiotics have saved countless lives worldwide.
 When antibiotics were first used to treat bacterial infection they were hailed as the greatest lifesavers of all time.
 Before penicillin was discovered, infections were a leading cause of death.
 In 1900, the three leading causes of death were pneumonia, tuberculosis, and diarrhea and enteritis, which (together with diphtheria) caused one third of all deaths6.

 And at the same time...

-Penicillin and cephalosporin antibiotics have the highest allergic reaction rate of any other drug.
-Approximately 1 in 5000 exposures to a parenteral dose of a penicillin or cephalosporin antibiotic causes anaphylactic shock8.
+Penicillins and cephalosporins have the highest rate of allergic reaction.
+Approximately 1 in 5000 exposures to a parenteral dose of penicillin or cephalosporin antibiotic causes anaphylactic shock8.
 Anaphylactic shock (also called anaphylaxis) is a rapid and severe allergic reaction, and one of the scariest health emergencies.
-It starts when the immune system mistakenly responds to a harmless substance as if it were a serious threat.
+Anaphylaxis starts when the immune system mistakenly responds to a harmless substance as if it were a serious threat.

-More antibiotics are in fact used on animals than on humans.
+In fact, more antibiotics are used on animals than on humans.
 The WHO says more than half of global production is used on farm animals.
 In the last 30 years the use of penicillin-type drugs in farm animals has increased by 600%, and of tetracyclines by 1,500%.
-The main use of antibiotics in farming is in pigs and chickens.
+Antibiotics are largely used in raising pigs and chickens.